aquillen/rodboids/README.md

 # rodboids
-boids with orientation with a mass/spring boundary, java script animation
+active particles that interact via their orientation and with a mass/spring boundary, java script animation p5.js

 live: https://aquillen.github.io/rodboids/